-I'm excited about this pilot project, which we expect will take in its first New York return later this week.
-I think it's the future of tax return preparation.
+I'm excited about this pilot project, which accepted its first New York return yesterday.
+I think it's the future of tax filing.
 At the same time, we need to be cautious as we test this program in New York.
 This early pilot phase of the program will not be right for all New Yorkers because it will only be accepting limited types of income, deductions and credits.
 We're currently testing the new tools with a very small pool of taxpayers.
 If this testing goes well, we expect Direct File will be a great option for about 10% of New York income taxpayers later this spring.
 Although this pilot will not be the right tax preparation option for most New Yorks this year, we will learn from this pilot so we can expand it to serve all New Yorkers in the future.